 I’m not sure about you, dear reader but that’s a pretty low act.
 The pastor is basically implying that because they serve their invisible god, they don’t have to do any good deeds.
 That they are somehow exempt from proactively helping people.
 This is pretty arrogrant and does not display any sort of compassion or empathy at all.
 Quite the opposite.
 The waitress could have been living off the tips she makes and the pastor denied her income.
 Meanwhile churches ask for donations from members except if you don’t give money – other members emotionally manipulate you and guilt you into given up your cash.

 Now before the religious apologists start commenting, religious doctors go on missions overseas to help the poor – because their god says so.
 It’s helpful but done for the wrong reasons.
 Religious people go overseas to poor countries to spread the word god – not helpful.
 Food and shelter are helpful.
 Using church tax exempts to feed the poor would be helpful.
 More soup kitchens would be helpful.
 Not preaching against condom use and enabling the spread of AIDS would be useful.

 As an atheist I follow no god.
 I take no instruction from an invisible entity.
 I self police and treat others how I would like to be treated.
 I have no ability to say “I give 100% to a higher power, that’s my quota done”.
 I can’t wiggle out of doing good deeds without looking like an apathetic jerk.

-Feel free to submit your own atheist story by sending your submission to firstname.lastname@example.org
+Feel free to submit your own guest blog by sending your submission to firstname.lastname@example.org